goshy29/angular-express-postgresql/README.md

 6. To start the Frontend development server, in the root directory run: npm start
 7. To start the Backend server, in the backend directory run: npm start
 8. Open the application in your browser: http://localhost:4200

+## Example Data to Enter in the User Form:
+1. title: Fig, nut & seed bread with ricotta & fruit
+2. name: John Doe
+3. email: johndoe@gmail.com
+4. recipe: This healthy loaf is closer to banana bread than traditional cake.
+It's made with dried figs, sultanas, oats, nuts, seeds and black tea, all of which provide a natural boost of energy.
+Heat oven to 170C/150C fan/gas 3½.
+Pour the tea into a large bowl and stir in the figs, sultanas and oats.
+Set aside to soak.
+Meanwhile, line the base and sides of a 1kg loaf tin with baking parchment.
+Mix together the flour, baking powder, nuts and seeds.
+Beat the egg into the cooled fruit mixture, then stir the dry ingredients into the wet.
+Pour into the tin, then level the top and scatter with the extra nuts and sesame seeds.